ashwinipawar25/customer-demographic-and-shopping-behaviour-analysis/README.md

-# 📊 Customer Demographic and Shopping Behaviour Analysis
+# 📊 Customer Demographic and Shopping Revenue Analysis

 ## 🎯Project Objective
 This project analyzes customer demographics and shopping behaviour to uncover patterns, trends, and insights that can help businesses improve their marketing strategies, sales performance, and customer engagement.